tarsusi/tarsusi/README.md

 ## My name is Ömer Burak KARATAŞ

-As a seasoned JavaScript Developer with 8 years of experience, I possess a comprehensive skill set spanning both frontend and backend development.
-I am adept at crafting sophisticated user interfaces using React, Vue, and AngularJS, while also excelling in backend technologies like Node.js and Express.js.
-My proficiency extends to database management with MongoDB and PostgreSQL, as well as deployment on AWS and Docker.
-My goal is to leverage my senior-level capabilities to architect robust end-to-end solutions and drive technological advancement.
+Senior Javascript Developer with 9 years of experience building scalable web applications using JavaScript/TypeScript and modern frameworks like VueJS, React and Angular and building backend applications using NodeJS with ExpressJS and NestJS.
+Skilled in creating responsive, user-centric interfaces and optimizing performance, while adhering to best practices such as TDD and CI/CD.
+Strong collaborator with backend teams, passionate about driving innovation and delivering impactful solutions.

 - This is my tech stack: [![StackShare](http://img.shields.io/badge/tech-stack-0690fa.svg?style=flat)](https://stackshare.io/tarsusi/my-stack)